darthven/ioc-lib.js/README.md

 creating objects and providing management of their lifecycle.
 Took inspiration from Spring Core.

-Main concepts (for server-side apps):
+Main information (for server-side apps):

 1) Our application has classes.
 They can be at least of two types (like in this example):